-Special Events welcomes a wide arrange of events in collaboration with affiliated student organizations, faculty/staff, and our community partners.
-Such events include our annual UIC Chicago Latino Film Festival every spring semester in partnership with the International Latino Cultural Center of Chicago.
+Special Programs welcomes a wide arrange of public programs and events in collaboration with affiliated student organizations, faculty/staff, and our community partners.
+This includes our annual UIC Chicago Latino Film Festival every spring semester in partnership with the International Latino Cultural Center of Chicago.

 ABC Dialogues & Tours use the power of art to explore collective creative solutions for common challenges.
 Public art allows for a diversity of people to share their stories, concerns, and desires; and the LCC mural—”El Despertar de las Américas” (The Awakening of the Americas)—is a tool for doing this.